whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 * _Healed people illegally:_ Christ illegally healed people on the Sabbath.
 (Matthew 12:10, Mark 3:2)[xxx-bible niv|matthew 12:10]<sup>,</sup>[xxx-bible niv|mark 3:2]

 * _Prioritized doing the right thing over following unjust laws:_ When religious and legal authorities reminded him of the law, Christ said, "The Sabbath was made for man, not man for the Sabbath."
 (Mark 2:27)[xxx-bible niv|mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following an unjust law.
-Christ's attitude is similar to the Haudenosaunee, whose nation was "founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38]
+Christ's attitude is similar to the Haudenosaunee's, whose nation was "founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38]

 * _Attacked predatory money lenders:_ Jesus physically attacked predatory moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.
 (Mark 11:15-18)[xxx-bible esv|mark 11:15-18]